|Visit Section:||Ombuds Office||Registrar's Office|

 Q: How do I appeal a ticket?

 A: You have two weeks from the date of the ticket's issuance to appeal.
-The appeal form can be picked up from the Parking and Transportation Office or downloaded here.
+The appeal form can be picked up from the Parking and Transportation Office or downloaded from the bottom or right side of the Parking and Transportation Office's page here.
 You must complete the form and turn it in with the ticket or a copy.
 The next available hearing date will be assigned and the decision will be rendered by a hearing officer.

 Q: What if I cannot attend the appeal hearing?